tidymodels/recipes/tests/testthat/_snaps/pca.md

       Training data contained 456 data points and no incomplete rows.

       -- Operations
-      * No PCA components were extracted from: carbon and hydrogen, ... | Trained
+      * No PCA components were extracted from: carbon hydrogen, ... | Trained

 # backwards compatible with 0.1.17